Friend-Based Ranking: Proofs

 The condition is obviously sufficient, as it guarantees that for any pair $(i,j)$ there exists an individual $k$ such that $t^k_{ij} \neq 0$, Hence the matrix generated by $(T^1,..,T^n)$ contains nonzero entries everywhere outside the diagonal.
 Conversely, suppose that there exists a pair of individuals $(i,j)$ who is observed by no other player and such that $g_{ij}=0$.
 Consider a realization of the characteristics such that $\theta_i$ and $\theta_j$ are consecutive in the ranking.
 No individual can directly compare $i$ and $j$.
 In addition, because there is no $k$ such that $\theta_k \in (\theta_i, \theta_j)$, there is no $k$ such that $\theta_i \prec \theta_k \prec \theta_j$ or $\theta_j \prec \theta_k \prec \theta_i$.
 Hence the social network $g$ is not completely informative.

 {\bf Proof of Theorem \ref{theocomp}}

 {\em Sufficiency.} Suppose that for any pair of individuals $(i,j)$, there exists a third individual $k$ for whom $g_{ik}=g_{jk}=1$.
-We define the mechanism $\rho$ by constructing comparisons.
-Let $r_{ij}$ denote the comparison between $i$ and $j$ chosen by the planner.
+We explicitly construct the mechanism $\rho$.
+For any pair of individuals $i,j$, let $r_{ij} \in \{0,1\}$ denote the bilateral ranking chosen by the planner.

 First consider a pair of individuals $(i,j)$ who observe each other, $g_{ij}=1$.
 By assumption, there are at least three reports on the ranking of $i$ and $j$.
 If all individuals transmit the same report $t_{ij}$, let $r_{ij}=t_{ij}$.
 If all individuals but one transmit the same report $t_{ij}$ and one individual reports $t^{'}_{ij} = - t_{ij}$, ignore the ranking $t^{'}_{ij}$ and let $r_{ij} = t_{ij}$.
 In all other cases, let $r_{ij}=1$ if and only if $i > j$.